-Once the supervisor is satisfied that the thesis is close to completion and of the required standard, the supervisor will propose the membership of an Examining Committee for the approval of the Executive Committee.
-This Examining Committee (usually consisting of four members and including the supervisor (always a member), one other internal member of the Economics Department, and two external examiners whose specialist knowledge is relevant for the topic of the thesis) once appointed, will remain valid for six months.
-If the thesis has not been examined within six months of the appointment of the Examining Committee, it is necessary for the Economics Department to reconfirm the composition of the Examining Committee, or to propose a new membership to the Executive Committee.
+Once the supervisor is satisfied that the thesis is close to completion and of the required standard, the supervisor will propose the membership of an Examining Committee (thesis jury) for the approval of the Executive Committee.
+This Examining Committee (usually consisting of four members and including the supervisor (always a member), one other internal member of the Economics Department, and two external examiners whose specialist knowledge is relevant for the topic of the thesis).

 Members of the Examining Committee will be sent a copy of the thesis, an examiner's report form and a copy of the thesis guidelines, and are expected to read and give comments in writing on the suitability of the thesis within 2 months of the thesis being posted to them (3 months if in the summer).

-The Economics Department does not normally arrange for a public defence of a Ph.D. thesis UNLESS all the examiners have indicated in writing that they expect the defence to be successful.
+The Economics Department does not normally arrange for a public defence of a Ph.D. thesis, until all the examiners have indicated in writing that they expect the defence to be successful.
 However, under EUI rules, a candidate does have the right to call for a public defence regardless of the recommendation of the Examining Committee.